Sofia Synagogue, България - Things to Do in Sofia Synagogue

 Getting Around

-Sofia's public transportation system includes metro, buses, trams, and trolleybuses, with single tickets costing 1.60 BGN and day passes available for 4 BGN.
-The metro system has two main lines that connect major attractions and districts, making it the fastest way to navigate the city center.
-Taxis are affordable (starting fare 0.79 BGN) but use only licensed companies like OK Taxi or Yellow Taxi, while ride-sharing apps like Bolt operate throughout the city.
-The historic city center is compact and walkable, with most major attractions within a 20-minute walk of each other.
+Sofia has an efficient and affordable public transportation system consisting of metro, buses, and trams, with single tickets costing 1.60 BGN and day passes available for 4 BGN.
+The metro system has two main lines that connect major attractions and the airport, while buses and trams fill in the gaps throughout the city.
+The city center is very walkable, with most major attractions within a 20-minute walk of each other.
+Taxis are reasonably priced (starting at 0.79 BGN) and ride-sharing apps like Bolt are widely available.

 Where to Stay